Dark90643/ProjectSQL/replit.md

   - Each server can have specific roles with command access
   - Administrator permission can be enabled/disabled per server
   - Permissions are stored in-memory per server (not persisted to database currently)
-- Webhook integration for case notifications with rich embeds
+- Bot channel messaging for case notifications and audit trail logging (replaced webhook infrastructure)
 - Account age verification and join rate limiting for raid detection
 - Comprehensive moderation logging and audit trails